ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 The parameter $ p $ is calculated as $ p = \frac{\mu}{\sigma^2} $.
 This approach allows us to model the number of new students entering the system while accounting for the observed overdispersion in the historical data.

-Accounting for variation in the historical data is important for generating realistic projections, as it allows us to capture the variability in new student generation that the historical average alone may not fully explain.
-When the historical data shows less variability than expected, it may indicate that there are constraints on the number of new students entering the system (e.g., limited housing availability).
+Matching the distribution to observed dispersion keeps the simulations realistic.
+When the historical data shows less variability than expected, it may indicate constraints on new student entry (such as limited housing).
+More variability than expected often points to unobserved factors like economic shifts or new housing supply.
+Ignoring this instability produces unrealistic projections, which is why distribution choice is central to the Monte Carlo approach.
-When the historical data shows more variability than expected, it may indicate that there are unobserved factors influencing new student generation (e.g., economic conditions, new housing becoming available).
-The instability in the historical data can lead to unrealistic projections if not properly accounted for, which is why the choice of distribution based on dispersion is a critical aspect of the Monte Carlo simulation approach.

 Intuitively, the three different distribution choices for modeling new student generation allow us to capture different patterns in the historical data.